John-Land/facial-recognition/README.md

 # Facial Recognition.
-Prediction of person Identify from facial image.
+Prediction of person Identity from facial image.

 Facial Recognition has been deployed in many different scenarios, most famously in mobile phones. <br>
 In this project we use a subset of the "Labeled Faces in the Wild" dataset to test some models for facial recognition.